PisaniFosso/TMR/README.md

 # TMR
-Triple modular redundncy find the number of prime numbers within an interval
+Triple modular redundancy find the number of prime numbers within an interval